 Cost accountants measure a given company’s costs, including the production of products and services, by measuring and analyzing the fixed and variable expenses that go into production.
 These costs include, but are not limited to, research and development, marketing, equipment, real estate, and human resources.
 There are several methods of cost accounting that can be used to determine a product or service cost.
 Cost accountants analyze and present this information to management to aid in determining profit and loss.
-Cost accountants may also make recommendations to management based on the cost trends found.
+They may also make recommendations to management based on the cost trends found.
 Other typical tasks for cost accountants include taking inventory, installing and maintaining cost systems, taking inventory of products, and forecasting and budgeting for future expenses.

-A credit manager works to extend credit for goods or services on behalf of his or her employer to third parties, typically direct customers.
+A credit manager, or credit analyst, works to extend credit for goods or services on behalf of his or her employer to third parties, typically direct customers.
 Credit managers often work hand in hand with sales managers to determine the best avenue for supporting sales while limiting credit risk to the organization.
 This may include training those in sales roles on employing credit pre-screening and other best practices.
 Other common tasks include analyzing the financial statements of potential borrowers, negotiating payment plans, and ensuring accuracy in reporting systems, typically focused on accounts receivable.
 Credit managers may also be expected to analyze and adjust credit standards for the organization.
 According to the BLS, credit analysts earn an average annual salary of $81,160.3

 Financial accountants typically work for private companies or as self-employed consultants or advisors.
 The duties of a financial accountant include preparing, auditing, and analyzing the financial statements of an organization, making recommendations to organizations on best practices and strategic financial decisions, and ensuring that organizations adhere to requirements on tax filings and other financial reporting.
-Financial accountants may also be responsible for accurately forecasting an organization’s income, revenue, and taxes based on past data and anticipated changes in the marketplace and regulatory environment.
+They may also be responsible for accurately forecasting an organization’s income, revenue, and taxes based on past data and anticipated changes in the marketplace and regulatory environment.
 Financial accountants occupy a visible position in most organizations and regularly work with company management and executives.